New: LINE Official Account | Media Guide | download for FREE >>

 Summary

 It’s important to note that Japan is a very seasonally-oriented country.
 It’s crucial to be aware of the cultural and social sensitivities.
-Additionally, using Japanese keywords in your advertising and marketing campaigns, as well as in any search engine optimisation (SEO) efforts, can help increase the visibility of your products or services in Japan.
+Using Japanese keywords in your advertising and marketing campaigns and any SEO efforts can help increase the visibility of your products or services in Japan.

 Questions?

-At DMFA, our bilingual team of digital marketing experts is here to help you with creating a perfect marketing calendar
+At DMFA, our bilingual team of digital marketing experts is here to help you create a perfect marketing calendar.

 arrow-down-blackarrow-down-quaternaryarrow-down-whitearrow-down-white2 ^ arrow-downarrow-left-greyarrow-leftarrow-right-greyarrow-rightclosedigital-marketing-for-asiaedit menu-close menu pin scroll social-email social-facebook--alt social_facebooksocial_googleplussocial_instagramsocial-linkedin--alt social_linkedin_altsocial_pinterestsocial-twitter--alt logo-twitter-glyph-32social-youtube--alt social_youtubespeechtickvideo whitepaper